 Come Rain or Shine, You Need Reliable Partners

 Noivern has the versatility to work on Rain teams as well as balanced and offensive weatherless teams.
 His lack of bulk does mean that he'll need plenty of support from teammates that can cover his weaknesses, as well as remove Noivern's enemies.
 This means Fairies as well, since there isn't much Noivern can do in the face of Azumarill or Klefki.

-Politoed is one of the best bulky water types in the game, and even with Drizzle only providing 5 turns of rain now(8 with a Damp Rock) he is still as useful as ever.
-Politoed is also the ONLY Pokemon besides Kyogre to have the ability Drizzle, and his Bulk makes him a good teammate for Noivern.
+- Politoed is one of the best bulky water types in the game, and even with Drizzle only providing 5 turns of rain now(8 with a Damp Rock) he is still as useful as ever.
+Politoed is also the ONLY Pokémon besides Kyogre to have the ability Drizzle, and his Bulk makes him a good teammate for Noivern.
 These days Politoed is a pretty big Grass Knot target, and Noivern double resists grass type moves, allowing him to switch in and start spamming perfectly accurate Hurricanes, something only Dragonite could do before, and with Noivern being much faster than Dragonite, he is easily the favorite for rain teams.

-Togekiss is a returning Competitive Pokemon this Generation, with it's new Fairy/Flying typing, it's an even more reliable wall and Paraflinch Pokemon.
-The important thing for Noivern is that Togekiss is immune to the Dragon Type attacks that Noivern fears, as Togekiss can even completely wall some Garchomp variants that don't carry Stone Edge.
+- Togekiss is a returning Competitive Pokemon this Generation, with its new Fairy/Flying typing, it's an even more reliable wall and Paraflinch Pokémon.
+The important thing for Noivern is that Togekiss is immune to the Dragon-Type attacks that Noivern fears, as Togekiss can even completely wall some Garchomp variants that don't carry Stone Edge.
 Thunder Wave is also a great support move for later in the game to set up a potential sweep for Noivern.

 Noivern Wi-Fi Battle (Credit to Shofu)